Air in the Substrate

 Water is the substrate’s preferred fluid, the medium it organizes most easily at every scale from the molecule to the ocean basin.
 Ice is the substrate template made visible in a crystalline solid, the hexagonal sheet structure locked into molecular geometry.
 Fire is the substrate’s surface activity made visible whenever boundaries reorganize at temperatures the lattice can ignore.
 Air is the substrate’s quietest collaborator — a medium so thin that the substrate has almost no mechanical grip on it, present everywhere weather happens, structurally relevant only where the atmosphere organizes itself into coherent rotation but absolutely necessary there.

 The four elements arrange themselves along a single axis of substrate participation.
 Ice is fully locked — the substrate template visible in every snowflake and glacier.
 Water is soft-locked — the substrate organizing mesoscale flows without rigidifying them.
 Fire is surface-active — the substrate at the boundary of materials, where chemistry reorganizes and the lattice averages over.
 Air is structurally permissive — the substrate’s grip too weak to constrain bulk dynamics, but always present to sharpen boundaries and stabilize coherent vortices when the atmosphere produces them.
+Read through the substrate ladder’s two poles, all four elements sit on the lock side: each is matter binding to the substrate’s preferred order, differing only in how completely.
+None reaches for the anti-lock pole — the deliberate refusal of resonance seen in phyllotaxis, the retinal cone mosaic, the resting cortex, and the genetic code — because that pole is the signature of a structure that must stay distinguishable from its neighbours, and in this paper its witnesses are all living systems.
+The four elements are the lock pole in four strengths.

 Earth — the remaining classical element — would complete the picture as the regime where chemistry and mechanics dominate and substrate participation is most thoroughly buried.
 Rocks, soils, and minerals are the substrate’s least transparent host: the lattice template is there (Ice Ih’s hexagonal symmetry inherited from the substrate sheet structure shows up in many silicate minerals, and the aromatic rings chapter’s 36 kcal/mol topological energy is a feature of much organic geochemistry), but it is mostly invisible because most everything happens at scales where chemistry has long since taken over.
 The framework’s window onto Earth-the-element will be subtle — soft compared to fire’s vivid color, water’s coherent currents, ice’s crystalline templates, or air’s rotating storms.